 \section{Performance evaluation of SIMD-accelerated MIMO detection}

 To evaluate the effectiveness of SIMD acceleration in realistic MIMO scenarios, we developed a link-level simulator configured with 3GPP NR parameters.
 This C++-based simulator emulates the behavior of commercial base station equipment running on COTS servers.
-It includes key PHY modules compliant with NR standards and serves as a testbed to examine how SIMD integration affects the performance of virtualized baseband systems under various MIMO workloads.
-This setup serves as a reference platform to evaluate the potential performance gains of SIMD acceleration under conditions representative of current and near-future vRAN and O-RAN deployments.
+It includes key PHY modules compliant with NR standards and serves as a reference platform to evaluate the performance gains of SIMD acceleration under conditions representative of current and near-future vRAN and O-RAN deployments.

-Fig.~\ref{fig:MIMO_SIMD} depicts the detailed structure of linear minimum mean square error (LMMSE) MIMO detection algorithms.
+Figure~\ref{fig:MIMO_SIMD} depicts the detailed structure of the linear minimum mean square error (LMMSE) MIMO detection algorithm.
 It highlights that matrix inversion remains one of the most computationally demanding tasks.
 To reduce this burden, we implement LU decomposition, which factorizes matrices into lower (L) and upper (U) triangular components \cite{GolubVanLoanMatrixComputations2013}.
 This transformation simplifies the inversion problem into two sequential steps: forward substitution and backward substitution, consisting of simple arithmetic operations that are highly suitable for SIMD vectorization.
 While modern CPUs and GPUs can optimize LU decomposition using tuned numerical libraries, such acceleration typically targets generic matrix operations.
 By explicitly vectorizing each computation step with SIMD intrinsics, user-managed implementations better exploit data-level parallelism in fixed-dimension PHY workloads.
 This enables additional performance gains beyond scalar execution while preserving deterministic behavior.